thechowdary/laravel-docker/README.md

 - Please replace `larablog` string in the above path(s) with the folder name of where this git repo is cloned.

+### Step 7: Accessing database through adminer:
+- Visit <APP_URL>/db.php
+- Hostname: <PROJECT_NAME>-db
+- Username and Password are same as mentioned in the .env file.

 That's all!
 Enjoy Laravel Blogging.

 To customize or develop your own CRUD please follow this link: https://filamentphp.com/docs/1.x/admin/resources